-Chinese food is famously paired with Riesling, but don’t count out fruity red wines like a slightly fuller bodied Pinot Noir.
+With non-spicy, rich Chinese food dishes, consider fruity red wines like a slightly fuller bodied Pinot Noir.
 I paired this with a 2015 Knudsen Estate Pinot Noir and it was an incredible match!

-This Oregon Pinot Noir is full of bold bright berries that meld wonderfully with the richness of the flank steak along with the Asian sauce and spices.
+This Oregon Pinot Noir is full of bold bright berries that blend beautifully with the richness of the flank steak.
+The mild acidity in this wine is also just bright enough to help bring out the Asian sauce and spices.

 Slow Cooker Mongolian Beef Recipe